The systole of random hyperbolic 3-manifolds: Convergence

 as $n\rightarrow \infty$. \end{corol}

 We use this to bound the probability above.
-A last observation is that $\left \lfloor \frac{l_{i-1}}{2\log(\frac{3}{2}(1+\sqrt{2}))} \right\rfloor$ is only greater that 3 from some length $l_k$ on.
+One observation is that $\left \lfloor \frac{l_{i-1}}{2\log(\frac{3}{2}(1+\sqrt{2}))} \right\rfloor$ is only greater than 3 from some length $l_k$ on.
 However, the number of terms for which this value is less than 3 is finite.
 Hence, for these values of $l_i$, we can bound the term (\ref{sysZn}) by: